 Constructed in 1953 with additions and upgrades in 1965, 1991, and 2009, Westmere Elementary School is home to nearly 450 students in kindergarten through fifth grade.
-In addition to the principal, there are 43 classroom and special area teachers, a part-time foreign language teacher, a full-time social worker and English as a Second Language (ESL) teacher as well as a part-time psychologist.
+In addition to the principal, there are 43 classroom and special area teachers, a part-time world languages teacher, a full-time social worker and English as a Second Language (ESL) teacher as well as a part-time psychologist.
 There is also numerous support staff which includes teaching assistants, aides and monitors, cafeteria workers, custodians and office staff.

 Results on the English/language arts, science, mathematics, and social studies assessments indicate that Westmere students consistently score well above the New York State average, which can be seen in the New York State School Report Card.

 Other features of the Westmere Elementary School program include: